MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/WordPress-onprem-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the WordPress.org-built website Microsoft Graph connector for Microsoft Search and Copilot" ms.date: 09/12/2024
+description: "Set up the WordPress.org Microsoft Graph connector for Microsoft Search and Copilot" ms.date: 09/12/2024
 ---

-# WordPress.org-built website Microsoft Graph connector (Preview)
+# WordPress.org Microsoft Graph connector (Preview)

 With the Microsoft Graph connector for WordPress.org-built websites, your organization can index published posts and pages of your WordPress.org-built websites.
-After you configure the connector and index content from WordPress.org -built websites, end users can search for those published posts and pages in Microsoft Copilot and from any Microsoft Search client.
+After you configure the connector and index content from WordPress.org-built websites, end users can search for those published posts and pages in Microsoft Copilot and from any Microsoft Search client.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a WordPress.org Graph connector.

 >[!NOTE]
->The "WordPress.org connector is in preview.
+>The WordPress.org connector is in preview.
 If you wish to get early access to try it, sign up using [this form](https://forms.office.com/r/JniPmK5bzm).

 ## Capabilities
 - Index published posts and pages of your WordPress.org-built website.